What is Reserved Housing?

 Which buildings have reserved housing available?

 - Howard Hughes' newest project Aalii will be the next best opportunity for a reserved housing unit.
-Click for more information.
+Click for more information and to sign up for the interest list.

 What are the buying procedures?